script-0/The-Journey/readme.md

 5. Multiple vulnerabilities

 If you find some input that is not sanitized, you can try multiple types of vulnerabilities.
-Below you find a list of the vulnerabilities you should learn in order to exploit weakness in inputs sanitization.
+Below you find a list of the vulnerabilities you should learn to exploit the weakness in inputs sanitization.
 ```
 **Learn about:** `Types of XSS` `SQL Injection` `HTML Injection` `Server Side Template Injection`
 `Local File Inclusion` `Command Injection`